By Mike Frisch

 I start my fishing moving down the weedline using the search method just described.
 Once a school has been found, and some have been caught, often the action slows.
 When that happens, I break out a jig-worm combination (“destroy”) in an effort to trigger more bites.

 This combination features a light jig in the 1/8-ounce size range tipped with some sort of soft bait worm.
 Various jig head styles will work for this fishing; I prefer a Slurp!
-Jig as it has a big bite hook and bait holding collar that work great when rigging with a worm.
+Jig as it has a big bite hook and bait holding collar that works great when rigging with a worm.

 Veteran jig-worm anglers use various worm styles that produce bass.
-The past several years, the do nothing, stick style worms have been very productive for guide clients and me.
+The past several years, the do-nothing, stick style worms have been very productive for guide clients and me.
 These baits catch good numbers of bass, but day in and day out they seem to put bigger bass in the boat than other worm styles.

 Moving down the weedline and finding largemouth bass with a preference for eating is one of my favorite summer activities, and “search & destroy” is a productive way to do just that.
 Using the tips just provided regarding this technique can probably help you find summer weedline success as well!